Discover The History of Furniture Makers' Hall

 Furniture Makers’ Hall, was built in 1882 by E A Gruning, although the style is a lot earlier.

 When London was hit by German bombing in 1940, the damage to number 12 was mostly superficial with damage to the windows and the front of the building.
-Contrast this with the church across the street which, having stood since 1350, was completely destroyed.
+Contrast this with the Dutch Church across the street which, having stood since 1350, was completely destroyed.

-Today the Hall is popular venue for Conferences, Meetings, Exhibitions & Banquets and serves a discerning and broad clientele from inside and outside the Square Mile.
+Today the Hall is a popular venue for conferences, meetings, exhibitions & banquets and serves a discerning and broad clientele from inside and outside the Square Mile.